BroadcomMFD/broadcom-product-scripts/code4z/example-com-extension/README.md

 - Error checking
 - Remembering last entry
 - Adding a progress bar
-- Storeing the report to a dataset and retrieving it from there
+- Storing the report to a dataset and retrieving it from there
 - Adding a VS Code Output channel to diagnose issues
 - Adding a setting for the location of the REXX exec instead of hard coding it in the extension code

-All of these ehnancements have been added to the [enhanced report](commands/enhanced-report.js) with its corresponding [enhanced-report.rexx](commands/enhanced-report.rexx) REXX exec.
-This adds a little over 100 lines of code and illustrated many other useful VS Code APIs as well as adding typescript checking via [JS Doc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) annotations.
+All of these enhancements have been added to the [enhanced report](commands/enhanced-report.js) with its corresponding [enhanced-report.rexx](commands/enhanced-report.rexx) REXX exec.
+This adds a little over 100 lines of code and illustrated many other useful VS Code APIs.
+It also adds typescript checking via [JS Doc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) annotations to help you catch errors while authoring the code rather than at runtime.

 ### Build the extension

-The extension can be build by running the two following commands
+The extension can be built by running the two following commands

 ```
 # Install development dependencies - typescript, types, and vsce
-npm install
+npm ci
 # Package the extension
 npm run package
 ```